 The LX featured full power accessories, cruise control, side curtain airbags, stability control and a CD player.
-The EX added alloy wheels, eight-passenger seating, power-sliding doors, a power driver seat, a six-disc CD changer, in-floor storage with a "lazy Susan" and second-row sunshades.
+The EX added alloy wheels, eight-passenger seating, power-sliding doors, a power driver seat, a six-disc CD changer, in-floor storage with a lazy Susan, and second-row sunshades.
 The EX-L brought leather seating, heated seats, a power tailgate and a sunroof.
 The Touring added triple-zone climate control, power-adjustable pedals, foglights, parking sensors, a removable second-row center console and run-flat tires.
 A rear entertainment system and a navigation system with Bluetooth were optional on the EX-L and Touring.

 In reviews, we found this Odyssey to be a top minivan thanks to its smooth V6, responsive steering and secure handling.
 Inside, Honda's minivan boasted tight build quality and spacious, comfortable seating areas.
 At the time, downsides included elevated road noise and, as the years went on, a somewhat dated interior.

-The second-generation Honda Odyssey was available from 1999-2004.
-It was powered by a 3.5-liter V6 initially rated at 210 hp (from 1999-2001) and later cranked up to 240 hp (2002-'04).
+The second-generation Honda Odyssey was available from 1999 to 2004.
+It was powered by a 3.5-liter V6 initially rated at 210 hp (1999-2001) and later cranked up to 240 hp (2002-'04).
 The transmission was a four-speed automatic until '02, when a five-speed automatic debuted.
 This Odyssey boasted dual sliding rear doors in place of the first generation's swinging doors, and it was considerably larger overall, but it retained the original model's trick fold-flat third-row seat.
 In the all-important safety department, antilock brakes were standard from the get-go, though rear disc brakes only became standard across the lineup in 2002.
 Side curtain airbags arrived for '02 as well.
 Two trim levels were available, each with seven-passenger seating: LX and EX.

 The first-generation Honda Odyssey, which debuted in 1995, had a few features that, for better or worse, made it unique.
 Instead of sliding doors on the sides, the Odyssey had four conventional swing-open doors with roll-down windows.
 And although the competition offered V6 engines, the Honda didn't.
-An inline-4 borrowed from the Accord EX powered the Odyssey.
+An inline-four borrowed from the Accord EX powered the Odyssey.
 With VTEC variable valve timing and lift, it made a respectable 140 hp.
 But good as it was, 140 wasn't enough power when the Odyssey was loaded up with kids or cargo.
 The van did, however, offer a highly functional fold-flat third-row seat.
-This feature has proven invaluable to -- and highly popular with -- minivan buyers over the past decade.
+This feature has proven invaluable to — and highly popular with — minivan buyers over the past decade.

-Read the most recent 2014 Honda Odyssey review.
+Read the most recent 2018 Honda Odyssey review.

 If you are looking for older years, visit our used Honda Odyssey page.